zhao1701/extending-deep-ER/readme.md

 The Amazon-Google dataset consists of 1,363 tuples from Amazon and 3,226 tuples from Google, each a record of some product in their catalog or inventory.
 Between the two tables, there are 1,300 matches.

 Each tuple consists of 5 attributes: _id_, _url_, _manufacturer_, _product name_, and _price_.
-When comparing pairs of tuples for matches, _id} and _url_ are not considered as they do not contain useful information.
+When comparing pairs of tuples for matches, _id_ and _url_ are not considered as they do not contain useful information.
 We make one other significant change to the schema: the _manufacturer_ attribute from the Google table very frequently contains null values because the manufacturer name appears in the _product name_ attribute.
 This can be problematic for a DeepER architecture, so we combine _manufacturer_ and _product name_ into a single attribute with manufacturer name appended to the front of product name.

 ###### Amazon-Walmart